CAPT. SCOTT LILLIE

 CAPT.
 RICHARD SIMMS

 Capt.
 Richard Simms is "semi-retired," guiding only one or two days a week these days.
 But he says, "I'll never give it up completely, at least as long as I can launch a boat!"
 Born right here in Chattanooga, Capt.
-Simms began his career in conservation as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and PR guy for TWRA.
-Along came children and the desire to come back to Chattanooga, leading to a second career as a broadcast journalist and freelance writer.
-He has a book in print called, "An Outdoor State of Mind."
+Simms began his outdoor career as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and PR guy for TWRA.
+Along came children and the desire to come back to Chattanooga, leading to a second career as a broadcast journalist and freelance outdoor writer.
+Check out his book, "An Outdoor State of Mind."
 Capt.
-Simms created Scenic City Fishing Charters in 2006, guiding part-time in the beginning.
-He gave up his "real job" in 2014 devoting himself to the guide business full-time.
-Now he is semi-retired and back to part-time, guiding about two days a week.
-Scenic City Fishing Charters truly is a labor of love for Capt.
-Simms.
-He considers catfish and Springtime crappie fishing his "happy place."
-His favorite is what we call our "light tackle catfishing" technique.
+Simms created Scenic City Fishing Charters in 2006.
+His favorite fishing is what we call our "light tackle catfishing" technique.
 Capt.
 Simms can carry up to three anglers in his 17-foot G3 Angler deep-V, however two is more comfortable.
 You'll find his Scenic City Fishing YouTube Channel here.
 Scenic City Fishing Charters truly is a labor of love for Capt.
 Simms.

 CAPT.
 BEN HAYES